varunrachakatla/my2-Rachakatla/README.md

 | Volleyball | IT's Interesting | 2     |
 | Basketball | It's fun         | 2     |
 | Cricket    | It's cool        | 2     |

+---
+## Quotes

+*Albert Einstein*
+>"Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."

+>"The only source of knowledge is experience."

+*Marie Curie*
+>"Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less."

+>"I was taught that the way of progress was neither swift nor easy."